aruzhanKar/-Cyclistic-bike-share-analysis-case-study-/README.md

 In this phase, queries were created to uncover trends that were highlighted in the data visualisations.

 ### 5. Share Phase
 Visualisations were created using R also.
-You can find them here "Cyclistic visualizations .pptx"
+You can find them by downloading PowerPoint - "Cyclistic visualizations .pptx"

 ### 6. Act Phase
-Recommendations for the marketing team based on analysis and data visualizations can be found here "Cyclistic visualizations .pptx"
+Recommendations for the marketing team based on analysis and data visualizations can be found by downloading PowerPoint - "Cyclistic visualizations .pptx"